KIS Organics Nutrient Pack FAQ

 Does it make a difference of what kind of water I use? (tap, bottled, pond, etc.)

 Yes, it needs to be water that doesn’t have chemicals in it.
 If you are using treated water, you need to follow the instructions and run the brewer for 20 minutes before adding the compost and food.
 This will degas (remove the chlorine from) the water.
-Click here to read Leon’s article on water quality and compost tea.
+If you have chloramine in your water you will need to use a chemical dechlorinator.
+A call to your local water provider will provide you with this information.

-How do I take care of my machine?
+How do I take care of my Compost Tea Brewer (Microbulator)?

 Remove the coil from the bottom of the bucket and pull out the rubber stopper prior to turning the air pump off.
 This keeps the tea out of the pipes, so biofilm does not buildup.
 With biofilm buildup, the next time a brew is made, it would contaminate the integrity of the tea.
 Hose off the coil and plastic pipes or put them in the dishwasher.
 Pour the tea into a backpack sprayer or sprinkler can for application.
 Rinse the inside of the bucket and the lid.
 Let dry.

-What do I do with all of the items contained in the bag for the food (for 5-gallon brewer)?
+What do I do with all of the items contained in the Compost Tea Kit bag (for 5-gallon brewer)?

 The compost is in the mesh bag, while the other ingredients are in plastic bags.
 Drop the mesh bag in the water after dechlorination.
 Then open the plastic bag and pour contents into the water solution.